 Individuals, businesses, public bodies and constituted voluntary/community groups or charities can all apply.
 Applicants do not need to be based within the National Park, provided that the project is delivered within the National Park.

 In 2019, we made 13 grant offers totalling £84,500 to support a range of exciting projects.

 Download our assessment criteria below to see how if your project can help us to deliver benefits towards the outcomes in our National Park Partnership Plan.

-The 2018/19 National Park Grant Scheme total budget is £80,000:
+The total budget for the 2020/21 National Park Grant Scheme is £107,000 of which:

 The National Park Authority reserves the right to change the overall budget.

 Awards will be given of at least £600 and up to a maximum of £20,000.
 The overall project can be of any size and there is no maximum project cost.